 - CareerLeader™: This is an outstanding Web-based self-assessment tool targeted specifically to those seeking careers in business.
 It provides best career matches as well as information about the different functional areas of business.
 Undergraduate students take CareeLeader as part of the required career course, MGG300.
 MBA students take CareerLeader the summer before they begin the MBA program.

 - College Grad Career Info: The career information at this site is based upon information provided by the U.S. Department of Labor and is a comprehensive resource for occupational and career information.

-- Functional Resources: Explore Web-based resources by functional area.
+- Concentration and Job Function Resources: Explore Web-based resources by functional area.
 Includes links for Accounting, Finance, Health Systems Management, Human Resources, Management Information Systems, Manufacturing and Operations Management and Marketing.

 - Job Postings: Read as many job postings as you can for both entry-level and experienced positions.
 This will help you understand the skills and experience required for the position.
 Use various job search resources to view job postings.